Regulations That Mandate Sepsis Care Appear To Have Worked In New York

 She hopes the new scientific results will sway some of the doctors and hospitals who are resisting a government mandate.

 That won't happen overnight.
-Demetrios Kyriacou, an emergency medicine physician at Northwestern University, wrote a cautionary editorial in JAMA cautioning that "major public health interventions cannot be based on [Kahn's] single observational study."
+Demetrios Kyriacou, an emergency medicine physician at Northwestern University, wrote a cautionary editorial in JAMA saying that "major public health interventions cannot be based on [Kahn's] single observational study."

 "Because demands on nurses and physicians to provide rapid intensive care to patients in critical settings can affect patient treatment," he wrote, "any strategy aimed toward reducing sepsis-related morbidity and mortality must be based on convincing evidence before being mandated by governmental regulations."